glic3rinu/passlib/docs/lib/passlib.hash.oracle10.rst

 There is only one known issue:

 * Unicode Policy

   Lack of testing (and test vectors) leaves it unclear as to how Oracle 11g handles passwords containing non-7bit ascii.
   In order to provide support for unicode strings, PassLib will encode unicode passwords using ``utf-16-be`` before running them through Oracle11.
   This behavior may be altered in the future, if further testing reveals another behavior is more in line with the official representation.
   This note applies as well to any provided username, as they are run through the same policy.

 References
 ==========
-.. [#enc] The exact encoded used in the algorithm is not clear from known references (see below).
+.. [#enc] The exact encoding used in step 3 of the algorithm is not clear from known references (see below).

 .. [#] Description of Oracle10g and Oracle11g algorithms -
        `<http://www.notesbit.com/index.php/scripts-oracle/oracle-11g-new-password-algorithm-is-revealed-by-seclistsorg/>`_.